RedVoxInc/redvox-api-1000/README.md

 ### Descriptions of API 1000

 API 1000 (or API M for "millenary") provides a type safe way of serializing RedVox data.
+It roughly consists of three types of data.
+Typed metadata describing the sensor and sensor channels, typed sensor payload data and timestamps, and untyped metadata that can be used for extending the protocol.

+Data in API 1000 files should follow the following conventions:

+* All numeric types are represented as 64-bit floating point values
+* All timestamps should be recorded as the number of microseconds since the [epoch](https://en.wikipedia.org/wiki/Unix_time)
+* Enumerations are provided for fields that have a finite set of values
+* Sensor channels are divided into the following types: `MicrophoneChannel`, `SingleChannel`, `LocationChannel`, `XyzChannel`, and `ImageChannel`.

+#### Description of Packet Level Metadata

+Packet level metadata is used to provide information about state of the sensor.
+The following types of packet level metadata are utilized in API M.

+##### User Information

+Fields relating to the user account that owns the data and various authentication tokens.

+##### Device Information

+Fields relating to device specific IDs, make/model, OS, app, battery, temperature, and network information.

 ### RedVox Data Acquisition Service Protocol